nobody-famous/alive/README.md

 -   `alive.format.indentWidth`: Default indentation width
 -   `alive.lsp.remote.host`: Host of the LSP server to connect to
 -   `alive.lsp.remote.port`: Port of the LSP server to connect to
+-   `alive.enableDiagnostics`: If true (the default), automatically update diagnostics.
+If false, compile file or load file need to be used.

 Syntax highlighting is done using semantic tokens.
 This is mainly to avoid regex hell.
 The following symantic tokens are added: